Vaccine Information

 Lyme Disease

 Lyme disease is caused by a spirochete and spread by ticks.
 It is a serious disease in pets and people.
 Clinical signs in dogs include lameness, joint swelling, fever, loss of appetite, and lethargy.
-The heart, brain, and kidney may also be affected.
+The heart, brain, and kidneys may also be affected.
 We have seen some new Lyme disease cases in recent years and are recommending vaccination of at-risk pets (any pet that can be exposed to ticks).
-The tick that carries Lyme Disease is called the Deer Tick and is so small, it is very difficult to see with the naked eye.
-Just because you don’t see a tick, doesn’t mean your pet can’t be bitten by one.
+The tick that carries Lyme Disease is called the Deer Tick and is so small it is very difficult to see with the naked eye.
+Just because you don’t see a tick doesn’t mean your pet can’t be bitten by one.

 Canine Influenza